chaseofthejungle/software-architecture-overview-guide/README.md

 * Monolithic Architecture
   + Every app component is unified into one interconnected structure, simplifying deployment and management.
     - This is especially useful for smaller apps, but can be a challenge for larger apps due to scalability needs and redeploying systems due to changes.
   + A potential drawback is minimal support for unique configurations for specific components/parts.
+* Peer-to-Peer Architecture
+  + Every user has server and client capabilities (instead of operating within a dedicated client-server model).
+  + Popular for decentralized apps and file/resource sharing networks/services with high scalability needs.
+* Pipe-Filter Architecture
+  + ‘Filters’ are connected by a linear piping/redirection system, which also performs data transformation.
+  + Useful for apps with heavy data stream and processing (e.g., batch) needs.
+* Primary-Replica/Primary-Secondary Architecture
+  + Useful for database systems in which write operations and read replications are distinctively handled by primary and secondary nodes, respectively.
+  + Helpful for preventing single point of failure while accounting for scalability (highly available to read data).